 Bacuit Bay has much to offer, and you’ll never get bored even if you decide to spend here an entire week.
 Among the many spots we visited, our favourite highlights were:

 1. Big Lagoon (tour A)

-The big lagoon is enclosed among high limestone rocks formation and boast a rippling denim blue deep water.
-To access the lagoon, you need to rent a kayak and paddle through a scenic gorge with an incredible shallow clear water where, indeed, you can jump off and take stunning pics.
+The Big Lagoon is enclosed among high limestone rocks formation and boast a rippling denim blue deep water.
+To access the lagoon, you need to rent a kayak and paddle through a scenic gorge with incredible shallow clear water where, indeed, you can jump off and take stunning pics.

 2. Small Lagoon (tour A – D)

-Tip: the visit of the Small lagoon is often offered in the tour A with the Big lagoon, but you can only visit one of them.
-We booked a tour making sure it was included the visit of the Big lagoon and we found a Tour D including the small lagoon.
+Tip: The Small Lagoon visit is often offered in tour A with the Big Lagoon, but you can only visit one of them.
+We booked a tour A asking for the Big Lagoon visit, and also a Tour D with the Small Lagoon included.
 Always ask the operators which spots are included before booking the tour.

 3. Secret Lagoon (Tour A)

 The Secret Lagoon is a magical place, a secluded pool of crystal water surrounded by high peaks.
 To access the lagoon, you need to pass through a small hole, and once inside, it’s like living in a fairytale.